uga-libraries/format-report/documentation/archive_reports_workflow.md

    - Both reports have format information and NARA preservation information.

-2. Review the NARA matches in Excel.
+2. Review and update the NARA matches in Excel, following the [Match Guidelines](archive_nara_match_guidelines.md).
-   If there were multiple possible matches to a single format, delete ones that do match as well.
-   If there was no automatic match to NARA due to differences in spelling and abbreviations, add the match.
-   When adding a match, in the NARA_Match_Type column use the same categories as the script but add (Manual) to the end.

 3. Run the fix_version.py script to fix the version numbers from opening the CSVs in Excel.
-   It removes the zero from the end of versions that look like numbers, for example 1.10 not HTML 4.0.
+   It removes the zero from the end of versions that look like numbers, for example making 1.10 into 1.1.

 4. Save a copy of both versions of both spreadsheets to the Format Analysis folder in Teams for this year,